CedarvilleCyber/RedTeamVault/5. CPTC Prep/Competition Checklist.md

 >Make sure each scan outputs to a text file.
 Then, copy the scan outputs to a USB or to your local machine so we can use the scan outputs when writing our report after the competition.
 # Setup
 - [ ] Run the tool setup script.
 - [ ] Run the University of Florida logging script.
+(Is this how we are going to track every command?)
+- [ ] How are we going to communicate during the competition?
+- [ ] We should get a big general password list together
+- [ ] Get a network map on the whiteboard for visualization, that helps a ton
 # Scanning
 ## Network Scanning
 - [ ] `sudo nmap 10.10.0.0/16 -T4 -sn -oN ping.scan`